jad-nasser/from-excel-to-relational-database-converter/README.md

 | s1234         | sunglasses 1    | c1234       | **Mark**   | **Smith**  | **1**            |
 | s1234         | sunglasses 1    | c2345       | **Peter**  | **Parker** | **3**            |

-The same as happened above for customer_id column they are all different an nothing will happen.
+The same as happened above for customer_id column they are all different and nothing will happen, and then the comparison process of that two rows is completed.

 <br>